 c.
 Building signs.
 Signage may be placed on buildings.
 Such signage may be painted or installed.
 Installed signs may be plastic or metal.
 Building signage may not exceed three hundred fifty (350) square feet per sign.
-The total signage for building signs, per building, may not exceed seven and one-half (71⁄2) percent of the building face.
+The total signage for building signs, per building, may not exceed seven and one-half (71/2) percent of the building face.
 Building signage may not extend beyond the roofline, or the top of a parapet.
 Building signage may be internally or externally illuminated.
 See Exhibit "3".
-Signs for buildings on end corners (end caps) shall be allowed building signs equal to 7.5% of the corresponding elevation but not to exceed 350sf regardless of the dimensions of the corresponding elevation. d.
+Signs for buildings on end corners d.
 Awning signs.
 Awning signs are permitted within the A1A Corridor and shall comply with standard county regulations for such signage.
 Awnings containing any text or emblems shall count towards minimum wall sign calculation.
 See Exhibit "4".